 Not sure if you want to go whole-hog with the colored engagement ring?
 Then Ethica has the perfect option for you!
 Their color accent engagement rings allow you to have a bit of color, as well as a traditional diamond.
 Well, make that ‘kind of’ traditional, since Ethica’s stones are all made in labs.
 No mining that scars the Earth here!
 But the quality of the stones is exactly the same as what you’d find in the ground.

 Just take a look at one of the prettiest ethical colored engagement ring ideas, below.

-This champagne-hued diamond ring was a custom made job.
-You can do the same with stones of whatever color you prefer.
+This emerald-enhanced ring is gorgeous, but you can also order a custom made ring with the stones you love most.
 Contact Ethica for options and pricing directly.

 Price: Depends on your design

 What better ring to be symbolic of love than a ruby?
 Believed to nurture both love and passion within a relationship, a ruby is a fitting stone to keep a marriage thriving.
 Plus it has a pretty good legend, with many believing the ruby is not actually a gemstone, but hardened fire that can set hearts aflame.

 Brilliant Earth is the perfect place to build your perfect engagement ring.
 You choose every part of the ring, from the gemstone shape, metal preference and size of the gemstone.

 Whether you want an oval, pear or cushion ruby, it will make a perfect centerpiece.
 And we love the minimalism of this look, below!

 Price: Stone prices start at around $1,700.
 Settings are around $1,000

 The Angelus ring by Valley Rose is a dream come true!
 It features rare, ethically sourced galaxy diamonds.
 But that’s not all!
 The gold band is certified Fairmined gold, too.